-AE Wealth Management Minimum Account Sizes
+AE Wealth Management Client Types and Minimum Account Sizes

-AE Wealth Management requires that you have at least $10,000 in order to open an account.
+The firm requires that you have at least $10,000 in order to open an account.
 The firm can make an exception at its discretion, particularly if you anticipate making additional deposits in the near future or a member of your immediate family is also an AE client.

 Services Offered by AE Wealth Management

 AE Wealth Management offers three broad categories of services to clients: direct asset management services, model portfolio solutions and financial planning services.
-The direct asset management services are offered on a discretionary basis, which means the firm will be able to buy and sell securities for your account without your specific permission.
+Direct asset management services are offered on a discretionary basis, which means the firm will be able to buy and sell securities for your account without your specific permission.
 That said, you will be able to impose restrictions ahead of time if you wish to ensure that your account avoids certain securities or products.

-Model portfolio solutions allows you to review a collection of model portfolios and choose one that you feel aligns most closely with your financial preferences.
+Model portfolio solutions allow you to review a collection of model portfolios and choose one that you feel aligns most closely with your financial preferences.
 AE Wealth Management consults with third-party firms to create the collection of model portfolios.